Dental Crowns

 Crowns are extremely strong and resemble the shape of a natural tooth.
 At DrBK, they are crafted by a technician in our expert labs and can be made out of porcelain, ceramic or gold.
 Most people opt for porcelain or ceramic due to wanting a natural-looking tooth.

-Crowns supported by an existing tooth:
+Dental crowns supported by an existing tooth

 This treatment usually takes place over two separate appointments at our cosmetic dental clinic in Reading.